The advantages of LED lighting for commercial buildings

 An outright purchase or loan might seem the most direct approach, though it may diminish capital reserves.
 In contrast, a customized payment plan offers both convenience and several desirable features, such as:

-• Payment plans can be structured to result in immediate positive cash flows
+• Payment plans that can be structured to result in immediate positive cash flows

 • Flexible terms: Monthly, quarterly, annually, or seasonally adjusted